Classification of weak Bruhat interval modules of $0$-Hecke algebras: Introduction

 \section{Introduction}

-Given a Coxeter system $(W,S)$, the $0$-Hecke algebra $H_W(0)$ associated with $W$ is defined as the unitary associative $\mathbb{C}$-algebra generated by $\pi_s$ for $s \in S$ satisfying the braid relations and $\pi_s^2=\pi_s$.
-This algebra has been studied extensively in the literature, since its representation theory has notable and enigmatic complexity, as shown by Deng and Yang \cite{DY11} that $H_W(0)$ is representation-finite if and only if $W$ has type $A_1$, $A_2$, $B_2$, or $I_2(m)$.
+Given a Coxeter system $(W,S)$, the $0$-Hecke algebra $H_W(0)$ associated with $W$ is defined as the unitary associative $\mathbb{C}$-algebra generated by elements $\pi_s$ for $s \in S$ satisfying the braid relations and $\pi_s^2=\pi_s$.
+This algebra has been studied extensively in the literature, since its representation theory has notable and enigmatic complexity, as shown by Deng and Yang \cite{DY11} that $H_W(0)$ is representation-finite if and only if $W$ is of type $A_1$, $A_2$, $B_2$, or $I_2(m)$.
 The structure of $H_W(0)$ was investigated by Norton from an algebraic perspective in \cite{Nor79}, where the simple modules and the projective indecomposable modules of $H_W(0)$ were classified up to isomorphism.
-Building on the work of Norton, Fayers \cite{Fay05} proved that $H_W(0)$ is a Frobenius algebra, and Huang \cite{Hua16} gave a tableau approach to the representation theory of the $0$-Hecke algebras of classical Weyl groups from a combinatorial point of view.
-The algebra $H_W(0)$ is also closely related to the modular representation theory of finite groups of Lie type \cite{CL76}, and more structure information of $H_W(0)$ can be found in \cite{Car86,He15,Ste07}.
+Building on the work of Norton, Fayers \cite{Fay05} proved that $H_W(0)$ is a Frobenius algebra, and Huang \cite{Hua16} developed a tableau-based combinatorial approach to the representation theory of the $0$-Hecke algebras for classical Weyl groups.
+Moreover, the algebra $H_W(0)$ is closely related to the modular representation theory of finite groups of Lie type \cite{CL76}.
+Further structural properties of $H_W(0)$ can be found in \cite{Car86,He15,Ste07}.